 FARGO, N.Dak.
 De Lendrecie's (dept. store).
 "It was a relic of the 19th century, even in 1966 - the two-story atrium with the mezzanine, the pneumatic tubes whizzing metal pills through tubes, landing in the basket with a whoosh and a plonk."
 The Bleat website, 1997.
 Built in 1889 and now offices.
 "The hiss and thump of a message arriving via pneumatic tube."
 James Lileks, A rich boyhood in the plain void.
 American Enterprise, July/Aug.
 2004, p.31.
 Air tubes installed in 1930.
 Sold to Mercantile Stores Co. in 1955 and moved in 1972.
 In-Forum website

 FARGO, N.Dak.
 Moodys, Broadway.
 "I remember the little cages that carried the money on wires up to the business office for change.
 I recall the clicking quite clearly."
 The business moved to the Front Street location at the foot of Broadway in 1884.
 Moody sold the business in 1940 and in 1961 it became Sgutt-Moodys.
 The building was razed in 1966.
 In-Forum 7 Aug.
 2004.

 FINDLAY, Oh.
 J.S.Patterson (dept. store), 418 South Main Street.
 Lamson pneumatic tube system in use until 1982.
-Gene Davidson
+Gene Davidson and photograph

 FOND DU LAC, Wis.
 Ediths, 9 South Main Street.
 Pneumatic tube system still there in 2004.
 M.Bennett